dagansandler/xteam/README.md

 * [Dagan Sandler](https://github.com/dagansandler)
 * [Ran Greenberg](https://github.com/gran33)

+The final assignment (exercise 5, a simple email web app) is hosted on Amazon EC2 and can be found [here](http://54.213.120.182:8080/welcome.html)

 Dagan's octocat: ([Kudos @cameronmcefee](https://github.com/cameronmcefee))
 <!-- Using html so images are in reasonable size -->
 <a href="http://octodex.github.com/xtocat/">